Western hunter-gatherer: Origin and expansion into continental Europe

+Interaction with other populations

+The WHG were also found to have contributed ancestry to populations on the borders of Europe such as early Anatolian farmers and Ancient Northwestern Africans, as well as to other European groups such as eastern hunter-gatherers (EHG).
+The relationship of WHGs to the EHGs remains inconclusive.
+EHGs are modeled to derive varying degrees of ancestry from a WHG-related lineage, ranging from merely 25% to up to 91%, with the remainder being linked to geneflow from Paleolithic Siberians (ANE) and perhaps Caucasus hunter-gatherers.
+Another lineage known as the Scandinavian hunter-gatherers (SHGs) were found to be a mix of EHGs and WHGs.

+In the Iberian Peninsula early Holocene hunter-gathers consisted of populations with a mixture of WHG and Magdalenian Cro-Magnon (GoyetQ2) ancestry.

 People of the Mesolithic Kunda culture and the Narva culture of the eastern Baltic were a mix of WHG and EHG, showing the closest affinity with WHG.
 Samples from the Ukrainian Mesolithic and Neolithic were found to cluster tightly together between WHG and EHG, suggesting genetic continuity in the Dnieper Rapids for a period of 4,000 years.
 The Ukrainian samples belonged exclusively to the maternal haplogroup U, which is found in around 80% of all European hunter-gatherer samples.

-People of the Pit–Comb Ware culture (CCC) of the eastern Baltic were closely related to EHG,.
+People of the Pit–Comb Ware culture (CCC) of the eastern Baltic were closely related to EHG.
 Unlike most WHGs, the WHGs of the eastern Baltic did not receive European farmer admixture during the Neolithic.
 Modern populations of the eastern Baltic thus harbor a larger amount of WHG ancestry than any other population in Europe.

 SHGs have been found to contain a mix of WHG components who had likely migrated into Scandinavia from the south, and EHGs who had later migrated into Scandinavia from the northeast along the Norwegian coast.
 This hypothesis is supported by evidence that SHGs from western and northern Scandinavia had less WHG ancestry (ca 51%) than individuals from eastern Scandinavia (ca. 62%).
 The WHGs who entered Scandinavia are believed to have belonged to the Ahrensburg culture.
 EHGs and WHGs displayed lower allele frequencies of SLC45A2 and SLC24A5, which cause depigmentation, and OCA/Herc2, which causes light eye color, than SHGs.